castone18/CloudAtHome/README.md

 There are a lot of technical details to implementing this concept and CloudAtHome attempts to encapsulate that knowledge into scripts that make it easy to set up.

+## Usage

+See README's in vps and household directories for usage instructions on vps and in the household.